SergejMeister/intellijob/README.md

 ##This service:
 Scans your mail box to find out mails from jobs portal (monster.de, stepstone.de)!
 Parses mail context to determine jobs metadata (contact person, mail, address, requirements, skills etc.)!
-Uses jobs metadata to find out the best matching job offer!
+Uses users profile metadata to find out the best matching job offer!

 ###HOW to build a run a new intellijob.jar file on LINUX!